Loneliness And What It Means For Your Relationship

 • Anxiety

 Additionally, loneliness can have a range of negative effects on our physical health.
-According to a 2014 paper from the Journal of Clinical and Diagnostic Research, loneliness can contribute to the development of conditions like diabetes, obesity, hypertension, and even heart disease.
+According to a 2014 paper from the Journal of Clinical and Diagnostic Research, loneliness can contribute to the development of health conditions like diabetes, obesity, hypertension, and even heart disease.

 Loneliness in a relationship: Signs and causes

-It can be easy to assume that if you’re in a relationship, you’re shielded from the effects of loneliness, but this may not always be the case.
+It can be easy to assume that if you’re in a relationship, you’re shielded from the health risks and effects of loneliness, but this may not always be the case.
 Feelings of loneliness can and do happen to people in relationships, and can lead to increased stress, communication challenges, and the potential for conflict.
 For this reason, it’s important to recognize the signs and causes of loneliness in relationships.

 Being lonely in a relationship can manifest in a variety of ways.
 Symptoms of loneliness may include, but are not limited to: